 Associate Center Director Ninez Ponce will be part of a Dec.
 3 panel discussion about undocumented Central American children migrating to the U.S. and misconceptions surrounding their arrival, such as that they threaten public health.

 Posts Tagged ‘Public Health’

-It has been quite an exciting time for health policy … [ Read full post ]
+Meng’s policy brief found that nearly … [ Read full post ]

 Jean R. Slutsky, Chief Engagement and Dissemination Officer at Patient-Centered Outcomes Research Institute (PCORI), will give the 2014 Samuel Tibbitts Distinguished Lecture today at 11 a.m. in the UCLA Neuroscience Research building auditorium.

 PCORI is an independent, nonprofit agency that conducts research to provide information about the best available evidence to help patients … [ Read full post ]

 Dylan Roby, director of the Center’s Health Economics and Evaluation Research Program, will be part of an LA Community Health Project panel Monday, April 21, and discuss expanded benefits and access to mental health and substance use disorder services under the Affordable Care Act.

 The discussion is from 1:30 p.m. to 3:10 p.m.